-⭐️ 5 considerations on how to design packaging for a new product
+⭐️ 5 steps to designing custom packaging for a new product

 5. Experiment by Sampling & Prototyping

 When developing a product, companies spend a lot of time on the design and conceptualization behind it; packaging often comes as an afterthought.